How to Rip DVD to Media Server and Transfer DVD to Plex, NAS, Roku, DLNA Server?

 For Windows and Mac only.
 If you are a mobile user, please click here.

-What Is the Best Format to Rip DVD to Media Server?
+Part 3.
+What Is the Best Format to Store DVDs on Media Server?

 Frequently, users ask which format is the best one for Media Server.
 It's difficult to give a simple answer because it has various decisive factors, including your preferences and usages of such.
 Before jumping to conclusions, a quick word on the suggested video formats in different situations: